amnezia-vpn/amnezia.org-content/docs/en/instructions/31_amneziawg/31_amneziawg.md

 # AmneziaWG

-A modern version of the popular WireGuard VPN protocol.
-[AmneziaWG] is a fork of [WireGuard-Go].
-It is protected from detection by DPI systems, while retaining the simplified architecture and high performance of the original.
+[AmneziaWG] is a contemporary version of the popular VPN protocol, WireGuard.
+It's a fork of [WireGuard-Go] and offers protection against detection by Deep Packet Inspection (DPI) systems.
+At the same time, it retains the simplified architecture and high performance of the original.

-AmneziaWG's progenitor, WireGuard, is known for its performance, but it has detection problems due to its distinctive packet signatures.
+The precursor, WireGuard, is known for its efficiency but had issues with detection due to its distinctive packet signatures. \
-AmneziaWG solves this problem by using more advanced obfuscation techniques so that its traffic blends in with normal Internet traffic. \
+AmneziaWG addresses this problem by employing advanced obfuscation methods, allowing its traffic to blend seamlessly with regular internet traffic. \
-In this way, AmneziaWG maintains high performance while adding an extra layer of stealth, making it a great choice for those who need a fast and stealthy VPN connection.
+As a result, AmneziaWG maintains high performance while adding an extra layer of stealth, making it a superb choice for those seeking a fast and discreet VPN connection.

+Features of AmneziaWG include:

-- Available with AmneziaVPN on all platforms.
+- Availability with AmneziaVPN on all platforms.
-- Low power consumption.
+- Low energy consumption.
-- Minimal configuration.
+- Minimal configuration needed.
-- Not recognised by DPI analysis systems, resistant to blocking.
+- Undetectable by DPI analysis systems, resistant to blocking.
-- Works over UDP network protocol.
+- Operates over the UDP network protocol.

-### Principle of operation: ###
+### Working Principle: ###

-AmneziaWG works within the framework of backward compatibility.
-That is, the AmneziaWG implementation allows you to change some static parameters in WireGuard, by which the protocol is usually recognised by DPI systems.
-And if these parameters are left as default (equal to 0), the protocol will work as a normal WireGuard.
+AmneziaWG operates with backward compatibility.
+This means that the AmneziaWG implementation allows for modifications to certain static parameters in WireGuard, which are typically recognized by DPI systems.
+If these parameters are left at their default values (equal to 0), the protocol functions like standard WireGuard.

-In AmneziaWG the headers of all packets have been changed:
+In AmneziaWG, headers of all packets have been modified:

-- Initiator to Responder,
+- Initiator to Responder.
-- Responder to Initiator,
+- Responder to Initiator.
-- data packet, as well as
+- Data packet.
-- special packet "Under Load" - by default they are random values, but you can change them in the settings.
+- Special "Under Load" packet – by default, random values are set, but these can be manually adjusted in the settings.

-Since every user has different headers, it is impossible to write a universal rule based on headers for tracking systems to calculate the protocol and block it.
+Since every user has different headers, it's nearly impossible to draft a universal tracking rule based on these headers to detect and block the protocol.

-Another weak point of WireGuard is the size of the authorisation packets. \
+Another vulnerability of WireGuard lies in the sizes of its authentication packets. \
-AmneziaWG adds random bytes to each auth packet to change its size. \
+In AmneziaWG, random bytes are appended to every auth packet to alter their size. \
-So the "init and response packets" of the handshake additionally have a "rubbish" at the beginning of the data, the size of which is determined by the values S1 and S2.\.
+Thus, "init and response handshake packets" have added "junk" at the beginning of their data, the size of which is determined by the values S1 and S2. \
-By default, the initiating handshake packet has a fixed size (148 bytes), and after adding rubbish, its size will be 148 bytes +S1. \
+By default, the initiating handshake packet has a fixed size (148 bytes).
+After adding the junk, its size becomes 148 bytes + S1. \
-The AmneziaWG implementation also provides another trick for more robust masking.
-Before starting a session, Amnezia sends a number of "rubbish" packets to confuse DPI systems to the extreme.
-The number of such packets and their minimum and maximum size in bytes is also set in the settings, with parameters Jc, Jmin and Jmax.
+AmneziaWG also incorporates another trick for more reliable masking.
+Before initiating a session, Amnezia sends a certain number of "junk" packets to thoroughly confuse DPI systems.
+The number of these packets and their minimum and maximum byte sizes can also be adjusted in the settings, using parameters Jc, Jmin, and Jmax.

+If you have further questions, please refer to the FAQ, our Telegram chat, or other sections of the instruction manual.

 Links:

-[AmneziaWG]
+[AmneziaWG] - main repository

 Supporting utilities: